-We must also work with our partners to ensure our borough is a place where workers and their families want to live - and people want to visit.
+We must also work with our partners to ensure our borough is a place where workers and their families want to live.
 A good roads network and public transport, quality homes, vibrant town centres, and an attractive resort will all support the building of a stronger economy.